Ethos and Values

 A cross-curricular approach

-We deliver a cross curricular approach to the delivery of SMSC (spiritual, moral, social and cultural development), including British Values
+We deliver a cross curricular approach to the delivery of SMSC (spiritual, moral, social and cultural development), including British Values.
+This is done via:

-- via current affairs – via our weekly tutorial discussion sessions centred on a topic in the news such as Extremism
+- current affairs, including weekly tutorial discussion sessions centred on a topic in the news, such as extremism

-- via assemblies – once a week centred on a theme that links to British Values, for example, Human Rights and Freedom
+- assemblies – once a week and centred on a theme that links to British Values, for example, Human Rights and Freedom

 - student leadership – actively voting in Academy elections to elect posts of responsibility

 - Religion & Philosophy lessons – predominantly Christian but exploring beliefs and values of other faiths including multicultural celebrations

 - and in subjects where we map how other subjects deliver knowledge and understanding of key concepts that link to British Values.